 Contractor: Chapman Construction Inc.

 Description: The building faces north and is a three story brown colored brick and concrete structure.
+The building is located on landscaped grounds in the center of the city.
 The lat roof over hangs the building.
 Two vertical pillars frame the north entrance which has a small canopy.
 There are vertical white colored lines with narrow windows between.

 Note: Previous courthouses were designed by H J Van Denberg and constructed by Frank Samuel Construction Company in 1902 and designed by Tonini & Bramblett and constructed by Walt R Henrich Construction Company in 1939.